BurtonQin/Awesome-Rust-Neural-Network/README.md

 # Awesome-Rust-Neural-Network
-A curated collection of Rust projects related to neural networks, designed to complement "[Are We Learning Yet.](https://www.arewelearningyet.com)".
-Plan to submit libraries to "Are We Learning Yet" that are included in this project but currently missing from it.
+A curated collection of Rust projects related to neural networks, designed to complement "[Are We Learning Yet](https://www.arewelearningyet.com)".
+I Plan to submit libraries to "Are We Learning Yet" that are included in this project but currently missing from it.

 This repository aims to provide a comprehensive overview of the Rust neural network ecosystem to identify the currently missing foundational infrastructure.
-Thus it focuses more on the features, backends, and main dependencies of the Rust-based neural network projects.
-Note that the features, backends, and main deps are based on my own search and understanding, and may be incomplete or even incorrect.
+Thus, it focuses more on the features, backends, and main dependencies of the Rust-based neural network projects.
+Note that the features, backends, and main dependencies are based on my own search and understanding, and may be incomplete or even incorrect.

 ## Table of contents